 Award selection is based on a written nominator statement from an IPEd member, three written referee letters of support and the nominee’s three-page CV.

-Only IPEd Professional Members are eligible for this award.
+Only IPEd Professional Members and AE Members are eligible for this award.
 Current members of the IPEd Board, IPEd employees, award judges and administrators of the award are not eligible for nomination.
+Members of the Standing Committee of Awards and Prizes (SCAP) and the IPEd Board can be eligible for this award if they resign from the committee or board before nominations open.

 The 2023 winner, Kerry Davies AE, was announced in May 2023.
 Watch the video of her acceptance speech.